snadi/GitHubClassroomMgmt/README.md

    # If you are grading assignment1,
    # a directory called 'assignment1' will be created,
    # where all the repos for assignment1 will be cloned to.

+   # At the end, the script will output some error messages
+   # including any ccid it couldn't find in the student list.
    ```

 6. **Grade**